george-hawkins/arf-drone/fpv-x-racer.md

 * Oscar Liang's review - <https://oscarliang.com/x-racer-x1-micro-quad/>
 * Arming etc. via stick position - <https://github.com/martinbudden/betaflight/blob/master/docs/Controls.md>
+* Stick PDF cheat sheet - <https://www.rcgroups.com/forums/showatt.php?attachmentid=6740971>
 * Modes - <https://github.com/martinbudden/betaflight/blob/master/docs/Modes.md>

 Arm - throttle to lower right.
 Disarm - throttle to lower left.
 Calibrate acceleromter - throttle to upper left, pitch to down (leave roll at center).

+Note: the _Save and Exit_ stick positions are only needed in combination with the LCD related operations (as is clear from the PDF cheat sheet).

 Important: using the sticks to arm stops working if you assign switches via Betaflight _Modes_ tab.
 Calibrate isn't listed on the _Modes_ tab and the quad still flashes (as if in acknowledgement) when you use push the sticks to the calibrate position - so it seems you can mix have some settings via sticks positions and some via switches (i.e. AUX1 etc. settings).